SwayamSahu/Microsoft-Power-Apps/Building-app.md

-how to create an app on power apps , give a step by step guide ?
+How to create an app on power apps , give a step by step guide ?

 Creating an app in Power Apps can be broken down into a series of steps.
 Here’s a step-by-step guide to help you get started with building a basic app using Power Apps: